How to know which type of cat litter is the best? Actually, you can’t. There is no such best cat litter, as they all have their pros and cons.

-I have already tried some of them and can share advantages and disadvantages of most common types of cat litter, based my own experience.
+We have already tried several and can share our observations about their advantages and disadvantages of most common types of cat litter, based on our experience.

 - Easy scooping – When contacting with liquid it turns to solid clumps that are easy to remove and throw out.

-- Economical – You can remove only solid clumps and rest of litter will remain in litter box.
+- Economical – You can remove only solid clumps and the rest of the litter will remain in the litter box.

-- Dusty – Smaller particles of litter creates large dust that is uncomfortable and unhealthy not only for cats, but to humans as well.
+- Dusty – Smaller particles of litter create large dust that is uncomfortable and unhealthy not only for cats but to humans as well.

-- Sticky – They can stick to cat’s feet.
-It becomes dangerous as cats are licking their claws often, so they may swallow small particles.
+- Sticky – Particles may stick to your cat’s feet.
+It is dangerous as cats are licking their claws often, so they may swallow small particles.
 Also, they tend to fall off at a random location of your house.
 Bed, table tops and other.

 - Not flushable – as clay particles of this litter tend to expand when getting moisturized, this is not a good idea to flush it unless if you want to deal with clogs.

 - Messy – some cats may throw some litter out of a box.
-They stick to their paws and may drop of them all over the place.
+They stick to their paws and may drop off them all over the place.

 - Health problems – it contains sodium bentonite which expands a lot when moisturized.
-Cat may have some health related problems by swallowing or inhaling some particles.
+A cat may have some health-related problems by swallowing or inhaling some particles.

-- Less dust – silica cat litter mostly contains of large solid particles.
+- Less dust – silica cat litter mostly contains large solid particles.